 The first time I saw broomstick lace, I had no idea that I could achieve it with a crochet hook.
 It looks like a magical stitch that can only come from some funky loom.
 Nope!
-All it takes is yarn, a crochet hook, and a dowel.
+All it takes is yarn, a crochet hook and a dowel.

 Grab a dowel — or knitting needle, or broomstick…

-Broomstick lace gets its name from 19th century crocheters who used a broom handle to crochet the lace.
+Broomstick crochet gets its name from 19th century crocheters who used a broom handle to crochet the lace.
 Using a broom handle isn’t necessary, though.
 I used a size 35 knitting needle.
 You could also use a dowel, a Q-sized crochet hook, or any other similar round object.
 Experiment with different sizes.
 Remember that the circumference of whatever you use will determine how large your lace pattern is.
 (You’ll see why in a minute!)

 How to crochet the broomstick lace